ghulamyazdani/TruHealth/contributing.md

 ## 💥 Contribution

 * Take a look at the Existing [Issues](https://github.com/ghulamyazdani/TruHealth/issues) or Create your own Issues!
-* Participants have to ask the mentor ro assign the particular issue.
+* Participants have to ask the mentor to assign the particular issue.
 * Wait for the Issue to be assigned to you after which you can start working on it.
 * Fork the Repo and Create a Branch for aIssue that assigned you.
 * Read the [Code of Conduct](https://github.com/ghulamyazdani/TruHealth/blob/master/CODE_OF_CONDUCT.md)